cjepson/dcrticketbuyer/README.md

 # The maximum allowable fee in a competitive market
 # for tickets is 1.00 DCR/KB.
+# Note that by default, the maximum the wallet will
+# allow you to set is 1.00 DCR/KB.
+You can allow
+# higher fees by turning on the --allowhighfees flag
+# when starting wallet.
 maxfee=1.00

 # The minimum allowable fee in a competitive market